Sathvik21S21Rao/SciVis-and-InfoVis/SciVis/Contour Map/readme.md

 ### 3. subplots/
 This folder contains comparison images that illustrate the differences between contour fill and non-contour fill plots across various color maps.
 These comparisons help determine the effectiveness of filled versus unfilled contours for data interpretation.

-### 4. contour_map.ipynb
+### 4. contour_map.py
-The Jupyter Notebook used to generate the contour maps.
-It includes code for both contour fill and non-contour fill plotting methods, allowing adjustments for color maps, contour levels, and downsampling of data for visualization clarity.
+Two methods are used, one for generating contour fill maps, and another for maps without contour fill (marching squares only).
+Different parameters can be changed to obtain maps of varying levels, colourmaps.
+The different plots generated and enclosed within the folders were created in this manner by changing the parameters of these functions manually.

 ### 5. gifs/
 This folder contains two animated GIFs, one for contour fill and another for non-contour fill plots.
 Each GIF shows the progression of air temperature changes over time from July to September 2018.